Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Park City Mountain Resort

-Ski or snowboard at the largest ski resort in the U.S.
+Ski or snowboard at the largest ski resort in the US.

 Overlooking view at the Park City Mountain Resort during winter season

-📍 Google Maps | Phone: (435) 649-8111 | Website | Hours: 9 am-4 pm daily | Entrance: $375 for adults, $195 for children
+📍 Google Maps | Phone: (435) 649-8111 | Website | Hours: 9 am – 4 pm daily | Entrance: varies by date and pass

 You must hit up at least one ski resort if traveling to Utah in the winter.
 Located just east of Salt Lake City, Park City Mountain Resort is one of the most popular ski resorts in Utah.